 |Twitter ends 140-character Direct Message limit

-People on Twitter can now send messages that are longer than 140 characters.
-Tweets are still restricted to the 140-character limit but Direct Messages (DMs) can be up to 10,000 characters.
-DMs are personal communications sent from one person to another.
-Twitter's Product Manager blogged about the change.
-He wrote: "You can now chat on and on in a single Direct Message and likely still have some characters left over."
-He added: "Direct Messages let you have private conversations….Tweets…are an opportunity for you to spark a conversation about what's happening in your world."
+Twitter users can now send Direct Messages that are longer than 140 characters.
+They can now be up to 10,000 characters.
+Tweets are still limited to 140 characters.
+A Twitter manager blogged about the change.
+He wrote: "You can now chat on and on in a single Direct Message."
+He added: "Direct Messages let you have private conversations.…Tweets…are an opportunity for you to spark a conversation about what's happening in your world."

-Twitter will make the changes over the next few weeks on a country-by-country basis.
-The site's co-founder recently admitted Twitter needed to do better to keep up with its competitors.
-Twitter currently has about 300 million global users while rival Facebook has more than 1.4 billion.
-Facebook has spent a lot of money on making their messaging services more user-friendly.
-Twitter has been trying the same throughout this year.
-It recently started group DMs and let people accept private messages, even from people they do not follow.
+Twitter will make the changes soon on a country-by-country basis.
+Twitter's co-founder said it must do more to keep up with its competitors.
+Twitter has about 300 million users while rival Facebook has more than 1.4 billion.
+Facebook spends a lot of money on making its site more user-friendly.
+Twitter has been doing this too.
+It recently started group DMs.
+People can also accept private messages, even from people they do not follow.